 United Kingdom - Royal Navy

+An island nation needs a powerful navy.
+A simple fact, often forgotten.
 The Navy is an adventurous career, and the great Admirals — Drake and Nelson — did not go to sea for a quiet life.
 From the late fifteenth century until the mid-twentieth century the role of the Navy became paramount as first England, then the United Kingdom, acted as an island off Europe with global designs away from the European continent.
 The wealth, prosperity and safety of the nation depended on the Royal Navy's ability to protect first colonies then empire.

 Henry VII ordered the first Naval dockyard to be built at Portsmouth.
 His son, Henry VIII founded a fleet of sail-driven battleships, with heavy guns along their sides below deck.
 The Industrial Revolution of the 19th century completely changed the fighting ship.
 The changes to sea warfare became a revolution with the construction of HMS Dreadnought in 1905.
 Every other battleship in the world was made obsolete.
 The Royal Navy was at the forefront of submarine development even though many had initially considered them to be 'a damned un-English invention'.